deadsmanADITYA/auto-annotated-portfolio/content/pages/index.md

 sections:
   - type: HeroSection
     title: Cengage for Chemistry
-    subtitle: "\"Cengage Chemistry\" refers to\_a series of chemistry textbooks published by Cengage Learning, primarily designed for students preparing for competitive exams like JEE (Joint Entrance Examination) in India, focusing on comprehensive theory, in-depth explanations, and a large collection of practice problems to strengthen conceptual understanding and problem-solving skills in chemistr"
+    subtitle: "\"Cengage Chemistry\" refers to\_a series of chemistry textbooks published by Cengage Learning, primarily designed for students preparing for competitive exams like JEE (Joint Entrance Examination) in India, focusing on comprehensive theory, in-depth explanations, and a large collection of practice problems to strengthen conceptual understanding and problem-solving skills in chemistry."
     actions:
       - type: Button
         label: Hire me